zam-jp/monitoring-flood/README.md

 - The objective was to find an inundation in an unkown area using multiple drones.
 - A control strategy was developed using an adaptive controller based on Function Approximation Technique Based Immersion and Invariance (FATII), a flood detection algorithm based on image segmentation, and a distribution algorithm based on Centroidal Voronoi Tessellation.
 - Gazebo with ROS (Robot Operating System) was used for the simulator environment.
-- A ROS package called Hector Quadrotor was used for simulating the drones (17 altogether: 16 for flood detection and 1 for the purpose of overhead view recording).
+- A ROS package called Hector Quadrotor was used for the drone models (17 altogether: 16 for flood detection and 1 for the purpose of overhead view recording).
 - The 3D world was created using BLENDER with a GIS (Geographic Information System) plugin and then exported to Gazebo in Collada format.

 ## How to Install and Run the Simulation